Skip to main content

 3. On the destination setup page, select Redshift from the Destination type dropdown and enter a name for this connector.

-4. Fill in all the required fields to use the INSERT or COPY strategy.
+4. Fill in the required fields using the configuration reference below.

 5. Click Set up destination.